 When invoked, the INITCAP function capitalizes the first character of each word in a string and converts all other characters to lowercase.

 46. Define Enterprise Data Warehousing.

 When the data of an organization is developed at a single point of access, it is known as enterprise data warehousing.

-A repository server mainly guarantees the repository reliability and uniformity, while a powerhouse server tackles the execution of many procedures between the factors of server’s database repository.
+A repository server mainly guarantees repository reliability and uniformity, while a powerhouse server tackles the execution of many procedures between the factors of the server’s database repository.

-We can have any number of sessions, but it is advisable to have lesser number of sessions in a batch because it will become easier for migration.
+We can have any number of sessions, but it is advisable to have a lesser number of sessions in a batch because it will become easier for migration.

 The features of complex mapping are as follows:

-- There are more numbers of transformations
+- There are more transformations.

-- It uses complex business logic
+- It uses complex business logic.